GDA0/erl-yec-frontends-admin/README.md

-# erl-yec-frontends-admin
+# ERL YEC Frontend for Admin

-ERL YEC frontend for admin
+Admin frontend for the ERL YEC web app